 Suggested Read: Rann of Kutch

-Gujarati has there own unique cultural dressing.
-The women main dress is Chaniyo & Choli, while men wear Chorno & Kediyu.
+Gujarati has its own unique cultural dressing.
+The women’s main dress is Chaniyo & Choli, while men wear Chorno & Kediyu.
 The jewelry adorned by both males and females.
 The Gujarati outfits usually have thread work, use of beads, astragals, small patches which add creativity to Gujarati dresses.